 On an ongoing basis, partners in the Water Solutions Fund share resources (knowledge, relationships, etc.), provide strategic counsel, and cultivate additional financial support for water infrastructure.
-The Water Foundation connects aligned funders, contributors to the pooled fund, and grantees to get their strategic advice; discuss evolving opportunities, pivots, and lessons learned; receive updates; and help identify new partners.
-The Water Foundation is also in the process of surveying funder and grantee partners to develop and maintain a map of the funding landscape.
+The Water Foundation connects with aligned funders, contributors to the pooled fund, and grantees to get their strategic advice; discuss evolving opportunities, pivots, and lessons learned; receive updates; and help identify new partners.
+The Water Foundation also surveys funder and grantee partners to develop and maintain a map of the funding landscape and track trends.

-Over the summer of 2022, the Water Foundation surveyed Water Solutions Fund partners to assess rough grant trends, focusing on how much money has been granted to support the field with implementation of the Bipartisan Infrastructure Law, how many organizations are receiving support, and where that support touches ground.
-The information here represents initial estimates intended to inform discussions and decision-making in 2022 and 2023.
+In early 2023, we surveyed funders to assess rough grant trends, focusing on how much money has been granted to support the field with implementation of the Bipartisan Infrastructure Law and IRA, how many organizations are receiving support, and where that support touches ground.

-As part of the Water Solutions Fund, and as a complement to aligned funding, the Water Foundation administers a pooled fund designed to rapidly assess the grantee and political landscape and respond quickly to field needs.
-It also provides collective resources available for grantees and projects that might not otherwise match individual funder priorities.
+As a complement to aligned funding, the Water Foundation administers a pooled fund designed to rapidly assess the grantee and political landscape and respond quickly to field needs.
+It also provides collective resources for grantees and projects that might not otherwise match individual funder priorities.
 The Water Foundation considers proposals for pooled funding on a rolling basis.

-In the spring of 2022, California Environmental Associates to assess the 148 water-related programs in the Bipartisan Infrastructure Law.
+In the spring of 2022, California Environmental Associates (CEA) assessed the 148 water-related programs in the Bipartisan Infrastructure Law.
 Their analysis showed that these programs received appropriations of $320.4B with additional authorizations of $45.2B.
 Most of the appropriated funding went to existing programs, much to "formula" programs that distribute resources via the states, with just under 9% allocated to new programs.

-In 2022, the Water Foundation used this input to award a first round of grants that advanced key policy targets and positioned grantees to grow capacity as needed to engage in this work over the long term.
+The Water Foundation uses this information to award grants that advance projects, support advocacy on key policy targets, and position grantees to grow capacity as needed to engage in this work over the long term.